Constitution and Rules (March 2025)

 3) Membership

-3.1) Membership shall be open to all persons interested in the study and cultivation of Orchids.
+3.1) Membership shall be open to all persons interested in the study and cultivation of orchids.

 3.2) The subscription shall be due on the 1st September.
 A General Meeting shall have the power to raise or lower the subscription or impose an entrance fee.